Tempurturtul/udacity-fend-projects/README.md

 ## User Stories

-**In Progress**

-- User can view an animation effect on a map marker and corresponding list entry whenever that map marker is selected on the map or in the list.

 **Functional**

 - User can view a map that initializes either with the options from the user's most recent visit or with pre-defined defaults.